StasX-Official/hw_f1/README.md

 This project was created as homework for the course.
--Course: Python Senior (STEP ACADEMY)
+- Course: Python Senior (STEP ACADEMY)
--HomeWork ID: 3
+- HomeWork ID: 3

 Links:
  - Donate: https://ko-fi.com/stasx